UNITED STATES SECURITIES & EXCHANGE COMMISSION

 * Represents less than 1% of the outstanding shares of such class.

-The following table sets forth a summary of the compensation with respect
+The following table sets forth a summary of the compensation paid during

-to the past three fiscal years for services rendered in all capacities to
+the past three fiscal years for services rendered in all capacities to the

 other most highly compensated executive officers.